jsconf/2013.jsconf.eu/code-of-conduct.md

 If a participant engages in harassing behavior, the conference organizers may take any action they deem appropriate, including warning the offender or expulsion from the conference with no refund.

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of conference staff immediately.
-Conference staff can be identified by a grey conference shirt with a rubik’s cube with all pink sides.
+Conference staff can be identified by a black conference shirt with a pink or black square JSConf EU logo.

 In case you can’t find a staff member, Tiffany Conroy is always there for you: [@theophani](http://twitter.com/theophani), [tiffany@jsconf.eu](mailto:tiffany@jsconf.eu), +4917632578373.